anvesh2614/tic-tac-toe/README.md

 *FORMAT:[ROW,COLUMN]*

 __2.if [row,column] in  moves_available:__
-This line is used is so that the "X" user cannot use this move once this move once the user has used this move.
+This line is used is so that the "X" user cannot use this move once the user has used this move.

 __REFERENCE__: